 The lowest temperature ever recorded in this region is -100 degree Celsius.

 Straddling two continents of Europe and Asia, Russia is among the largest countries in the world and the coldest country in the world in terms of the coldest temperature ever recorded.
 Two villages of Oymyakon and Verkhoyansk experience winter all year round and have both experienced an extremely cold temperature of -67.8 degree Celsius, which is also the lowest temperature ever recorded in Russia.

 Most regions in Russia experience extremely cold temperatures throughout the year.
 The northernmost region, Siberia, for instance, is permanently blanketed by snow, especially its mountain ranges.

 With its lowest ever recorded temperature, Russia is the world’s coldest country and perhaps the second coldest region on the planet after Antarctica.

 The autonomous state of Greenland is under the Kingdom of Denmark.
 Known for being the largest island on the planet, this country is one of the coldest in the world.
+And Greenland has 4th longest coastline in the world.
 Oh, and don’t be fooled by the name ‘Greenland’, there is hardly vegetation there.
 This large landmass is usually covered by snow throughout the year and even summer months usually experience sub-zero temperatures.